moding-il/bizdoc.core/README.md

   }]
 ```

 An _index_ represents a linear data such as budgeted values or target performance.
+Index data are stored in _BizDoc.Indices_ table.

 > Open bizdoc.json and find Cubes section.
-Add, modify and reorder axes and views in your cube.
+Add, modify and reorder axes and views.

-#### Understanding patterns
+#### Understanding Patterns

-A _pattern_ is a set of axis assigned to one or more user roles and rule.
+A cube may have _patterns_, which represents a set of axes values which are assigned permissions to one or more user roles and _rules_.
-Use patterns to restrict access to accounts.
-Axes can be assigned in the form of range, array or mask.
+Use patterns to restrict access to cube data.
+Axes can be assigned a range, an array or a mask.

-For example, to restrict view to years 20` for companies 201 and 202 and regions 11 through 99 to system role, add a configuration similar to this:
+For example, to restrict view to years 20` for companies 201 and 202 and regions 11 through 99 to system role, add the following configuration:

 ```json
     "Patterns": [